SylvainCresson/azure-content/articles/cloud-services-nodejs-chat-app-socketio.md

 # Build a Node.js Chat Application with Socket.IO on an Azure Cloud Service

-Socket.IO provides realtime communication between between your node.js server and clients.
+Socket.IO provides realtime communication between your node.js server and clients.
 This tutorial will walk you through hosting a socket.IO based chat application on Azure.
 For more information on Socket.IO, see <a href="http://socket.io/">http://socket.io/</a>.